My Haiti travel summary:

 A local guy offered me to show around the secret rooms, canyons and cannonballs that were ready for the attack that never came.
 The fortress was finally abandoned, but it is still a national symbol, featured on bank notes, stamps, and tourist ministry posters.
 It is the number one tourist attraction of the country, beside private beach in Labadee.

-Haiti is the country that changed the history of the American continent, but paid an extremely high price for early and advanced development, becoming only the second independent country on the continent.
+Haiti is the country that changed the history of the American continent.
+Later, it paid an extremely high price for its early development, becoming only the second independent country on the continent.

 Constant exploitation, threats and abuse, together with natural disasters and diseases, brought the country to the brink of collapse, into political chaos and an unwanted tourist destination.

-How ironic; Haiti shares an island with the most visited destination in the Caribbean – the Dominican Republic.
+How ironic, Haiti shares an island with the Dominican Republic, the most visited destination in the Caribbean.

 What a contrast!

-The controversial status of Haiti will continue; it seems that a status quo is suitable for all parties involved, while Haitians will fight for survival on a daily basis.
-Tourists and backpackers will continue to prefer the Eastern part of Hispaniola island – Dominican Republic.
+The controversial status of Haiti will probably continue.
+It seems that a status quo is suitable for all parties involved, while Haitians will fight for survival on a daily basis.
+Tourists and backpackers will continue to prefer the Eastern part of Hispaniola Island – Dominican Republic.